Right-wing terrorism

-The Alfred P. Murrah building in the aftermath of the Oklahoma City bombing, April 1995.
+The Alfred P. Murrah Federal Building in the aftermath of the Oklahoma City bombing, April 1995.
 The bombing was perpetrated by Timothy McVeigh and was motivated by anti-government beliefs.

 Right-wing terrorism, hard right terrorism, extreme right terrorism or far-right terrorism is terrorism that is motivated by a variety of different right-wing and far-right ideologies.
-It can be motivated by racism, ultraconservatism, ultranationalism, neo-Nazism, anti-communism, neo-fascism, ecofascism, ethnonationalism, religious nationalism, anti-immigration, anti-semitism, anti-government sentiment, patriot movements, sovereign citizen beliefs, and occasionally, it can be motivated by opposition to abortion, or homophobia.
+It can be motivated by racism, ultraconservatism, nationalism, neo-Nazism, extreme anti-communism, neo-fascism, Islamofascism, ecofascism, ethnonationalism, religious nationalism, anti-immigration, anti-multiculturalism, antisemitism, Islamophobia, anti-government sentiment, patriot movements, secessionist or sovereign citizen beliefs, opposition to abortion, ableism, anti-homeless people sentiment, anti-poor people sentiment, misogyny or homophobia.
 Modern right-wing terrorism largely emerged in Western Europe in the 1970s, and after the Revolutions of 1989 and the dissolution of the Soviet Union in 1991, it emerged in Eastern Europe and Russia.

 Right-wing terrorists aim to overthrow governments and replace them with right-wing regimes.
 They believe that their actions will trigger events that will ultimately lead to the establishment of these authoritarian governments.
 Although they frequently take inspiration from Fascist Italy and Nazi Germany with some exceptions, right-wing terrorist groups frequently lack a rigid ideology.
 Right-wing terrorists tend to target people who they consider members of foreign communities, but they may also target political opponents, such as left-wing groups and individuals.
 The attacks which are perpetrated by right-wing terrorists are not indiscriminate attacks which are perpetrated by individuals and groups which simply seek to kill people; the targets of these attacks are carefully chosen.
 Because the targets of these attacks are often entire sections of communities, they are not targeted as individuals, instead, they are targeted because they are representatives of groups which are considered foreign, inferior and threatening by them.